stevemcghee/stevemcghee.dev/content/blog/_index.md

 # Blog

-Welcome to my blog where I share thoughts, experiences, and insights about software engineering, technology, and more.
+Welcome to my blog where I share thoughts, experiences, and insights about site reliability engineering.

 {{< blog >}}